koenighotze/Hotel-Reservation-Tool/Readme.md

 * Selenium for UI testing
 * SASS

+The todo list includes (among other stuff):

+* Thymeleaf
+* Docker or such
+* AngularJS Demo
+* Generating reports/graphs using d3.js
+* load testing loader.io
+* Authentication using OAuth

 Pseudo use cases are chosen only to demonstrate certain technologies, obviously not all are implemented yet:

 * CRUD Frontends for Reservations, Guests, Rooms (CLERK role only)
 * Import and export for administrators (via REST, ADMINISTRATOR role only)
 * CRUD for clerks for administrator (via REST, ADMINISTRATOR, role only)